Vision is the de facto essence of business.

 What is a vision?

-- the nature of the business
+The nature of the business

 Vision rules:

-- Laconicism - no one has time to listen to extended visions.
+Laconicism – No one has time to listen to extended visions.

-- Connection with business - of course, each of us can be moralistic and pathetic, but the vision must be simple and to the point.
+Connection with business – Of course, each of us can be moralistic and pathetic, but the vision must be simple and to the point.

-- Univocity - unpretentious and unique.
+Univocity – Unpretentious and unique.

-- Ambition and balance - not in vain or together, because they complement each other.
+Ambition and balance – Not in vain or together, because they complement each other.

 How does a laconic vision translate into practice?
-It has clear goals:

-- Is no longer than 2 sentences.
+It is no longer than two sentences.

-- It does not deviate from the general purpose of the business.
+Does not deviate from the general purpose of the business.

-- It corresponds to the essence of the brand.
+Corresponds to the essence of the brand.

 What are the benefits of a well-planned vision?

-- It allows the efficient design of the strategic plan.
+It allows the efficient design of the strategic plan.

-- It sets lucrative goals.
+It sets lucrative goals.

-- It keeps some clear goals.
+It keeps some clear goals.

-- It increases brand awareness.
+It increases brand awareness.

 The 6 steps you need to take to set up a business vision: